Tipiracil and trifluridine

 kidney disease; or

-It is not known whether tipiracil and trifluridine passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine, and for at least 24 hours after your last dose.
+You should not breastfeed while using this medicine, and for at least 24 hours after your last dose.

 How should I take tipiracil and trifluridine?

-Before and during your treatment with tipiracil and trifluridine, you will need blood tests.
+Before and during treatment with this medicine, you will need blood tests.
 The timing of these tests is very important.
-Do not miss any scheduled appointments.

 Tipiracil and trifluridine is given in a 28-day treatment cycle.
 You may need to use the medicine only on certain days of each cycle.
 Your doctor will determine how long to treat you with this medicine.